 The common thing between Jet Pack and the native WordPress comment system, is that the comments should be saved in the database, this is normal, but can cause problems if something happens to the database later, you can repair all that, but it needs more time, especially, with large websites.

-In the beginning, Disqus was really “selfish”, users need to open an account with them to be able to make a comment, and we come back to the problem that not all the people trust a new website and create an account on it.
+In the beginning, Disqus was really “selfish”, users need to open an account with them to be able to make a comment, and we come back to the problem that not all people trust a new website and create an account on it.

-The best thing about Discuss is that all the comments will be saved on their server, it saves space for popular websites with thousands of comments.
+The best thing about Disqus is that all the comments will be saved on their server, it saves space for popular websites with thousands of comments.
 At the same time, you can hide the comments to appear when loading the page, until the user scrolls down on the page.

 This solution solves the slow loading time with lots of comments.
-As any comment system, you can approve or delete comments directly from your WordPress dashboard.
+As with any comment system, you can approve or delete comments directly from your WordPress dashboard.

-I’m not going to list all the systems here, simply because I never used them on my blog, and it’s better to let people who are using them recommend or talk about their benefits.
+I’m not going to list all the systems here, simply because I never used them in my blog, and it’s better to let people who are using them recommend or talk about their benefits.

-Avoid Spam comment systems
+Avoid spam commenting systems

-You should make sure to investigate on any system that you don’t know.
-There are many systems created, especially, to spam the others with links and play with their page rank, CommentLuv for example, is one of the comments system used by lots of spammers than any other system.
+You should make sure to investigate any system that you don’t know.
+There are many systems created, especially, to spam the others with links and play with their page rank, CommentLuv for example is one of the comments system used by lots of spammers than any other system.

-Spend time approving your blog comments
+Spend time verifying the comments

 Even, if you have the Akismet plugin and other tools to stop spam comments, you won’t stop them at 100% spammers are not only want to get links.
 But, they also want to send you spam offers, they can do anything to show you a real comment.
 So, make sure to know the spam comments from the others.

-A real person who wants to comment and add a value or ask a question, or whatever else should stay on the post topic.
+A real person who wants to comment and add value or ask a question, or whatever else should stay in the post topic.
 At the same time, he should use a real name and not a website URL, this is a real spam way and you should spend the necessary time and approve comments.

-The “settings” menu in your WordPress dashboard is what you need, under “Discussions” select what you need, and save the changes, in the Discuss plugin, you can also set some options and avoid spam comments.
+The “settings” menu in your WordPress dashboard is what you need, under “discussions” select what you need, and save the changes, in the Discuss plugin, you can also set some options and avoid spam comments.

 The blog post can get real value from comments, a new added idea is what people want and this will make the reader engaged and want to participate.
-But, you should remember that not all the comment system are the same.
+But, you should remember that not all the comment systems are the same.